-For each network, mutual information I [Eqn.
-(5)] was calculated along straight-line paths in parameter space between all solutions pairs within a randomly chosen subset of its optimally informative solutions.
-Examples of these paths are shown in Figure 3A, for 10 solutions from the inset network.
+For each network, mutual information I was calculated using (5) along straight-line paths in parameter space between all solutions pairs within a randomly chosen subset of its optimally informative solutions.
+Examples of these paths are shown in Fig. 3a, for ten solutions from the inset network.
 The solutions at either end are local maxima in I, and the paths show the loss in information capacity the network would suffer if it were to move from one solution to the other along a straight line in parameter space.
-Some information loss is unavoidable: changing function requires reordering the output distributions (see Figure 1B), which means overlapping at least two of them at a time, and with 8 distributions the shift of two distributions from fully separated to fully overlapped incurs a minimum loss of at 0.25 bits.
-Seven of the 10 functions corresponding to the 10 solutions in Figure 3A are unique; at least 91% of the plotted paths involve a change in function.
+Some information loss is unavoidable: changing function requires reordering the output distributions (see Fig. 1b), which means overlapping at least two of them at a time, and with eight distributions the shift of two distributions from fully separated to fully overlapped incurs a minimum loss of 0.25 a Left: Mutual information I along straight-line paths in parameter space between pairs of 10 randomly chosen optimally informative model solutions for a particular network (inset).
+For each path, the starting and ending solution's locations in parameter space are denoted θ_1 and θ_2 , respectively, on the horizontal axis.
+The minimum mutual information I_0 along each path is marked with a triangle.
+A specific function is performed at each of the ten solutions (as characterised in Methods); seven of the ten functions are unique.
+Right: Distribution of I_0 values built from paths between 37 randomly chosen solutions for the inset network, of which the ten solutions used for the left plot are a subset b Means (circles) and standard deviations (error bars) of I_0 distributions like that in (a) (right), for all networks studied; 37 randomly chosen solutions were used to build each network's distribution.
+Networks are shown on the horizontal axis, in the same order as in Fig. 2, i.e. ranked by evolvability score E bits.
+Seven of the ten functions corresponding to the ten solutions in Fig. 3a are unique; at least 91% of the plotted paths involve a change in function.